Pop Archives

 Source: Full lyrics at Union Songs.

-According to the liner notes to Gary Shearston’s album Australian Broadside, Frank Hardy owned a recording by a calypso singer, about the white “aristocrats” who tried to keep him down where he belonged – in the slums of Kingston Town.
+According to Dr Edgar Waters in the album liner notes to Gary Shearston’s Australian Broadside (1965), a friend of Frank Hardy had given him a recording by a calypso singer, about the white ‘aristocrats’ who tried to keep him down where he belonged – in the slums of Kingston Town.
+Hardy then adapted the song as Sydney Town.

 Track on Foot To The Floor Hardcore by Cronulla NSW hardcore band with metal and punk influences, formed late 1990s, also known just as Throwdown.